vicanso/elton-compress/README.md

 Compress middleware for cod, it support gzip compress function by default.
 For better performance, you can add more compress function such as [brotli](./brotli.md).

+- `BrCompressor` brotli compress is better for http, most modern browser support it.
+- `SnappyCompressor` snappy compress is fast, but not aim for maximum compression.
+It's useful for Intranet.

 ```go
 package main